Speakers of Module 1

-Dr. Reinhold Pabst
+Prof. Dr. Reinhold Pabst

 Reinhold Pabst is team leader of the "Human Resources Development, Organizational Development and Innovation" group at Fraunhofer IOF in Jena, where he is also responsible for the New Work area.
 He is an experienced innovation strategist, coach and researcher in the field of innovation management and organizational development.
 He holds a Ph.D. in innovation marketing, an M.A. in coaching and leadership, and an M.Sc. in business administration.
 In his research, he focuses on the role of innovation facilitation and related competencies and tools.
 His practical experience includes entrepreneurship in two start-ups and over ten years of coaching and consulting in the field of innovation, business and personnel development.
 Since the summer semester of 2023, he has also been Professor of Human Resources Management at the Ernst Abbe University of Applied Sciences in Jena.

 Dr. Thomas Schreiber